Tom Caron: Radio talk shows

+Portland Hearts of Pine

+In November 2022, Caron joined the group of investors trying to bring a USL League One soccer team to Portland, Maine.
+The USL granted Portland an expansion franchise in September 2023, to begin play in 2025.
+The team revealed its name — Portland Hearts of Pine — logo, and colors at an event emceed by Caron on April 27, 2024.

+Jimmy Fund

+During the 22nd annual Jimmy-Fund Radio Telethon in August 2024 it was announced that Caron and former Red Sox All-Star Brock Holt would serve as the Co-Chairmen of the program made up of community-based fundraising events and other programs that benefit Dana–Farber Cancer Institute.

 Awards

-Caron has won three New England Emmy Awards, a New York State Broadcasters Award, two James Ellery Awards (given for excellence in covering the American Hockey League), and the ECAC Media Award.
+Caron has won 12 New England Emmy Awards, a New York State Broadcasters Award, two James Ellery Awards (given for excellence in covering the American Hockey League), the ECAC Media Award.
 On March 29, 2014, Caron was inducted into the Portland Pirates Hall of Fame along with former Bruins goaltender Byron Dafoe, former Washington Capitals goaltender Olaf Kolzig, and Nashville Predators coach Barry Trotz.
 On October 2, 2018, Tom was the 27th recipient of the Hockey East Joe Concannon Media Award, given annually to the media member who demonstrates continued excellence in promoting and advancing the Hockey East conference in the media.
+On September 26, 2021 Caron was inducted into the Maine Sports Hall of Fame.